• Skip to primary navigation

 Expert Tips

 • Prepare all the ingredients before cooking.
-There are quite a few steps in this recipe and chopping everything ahead of time makes it so much easier to follow the steps.
+This is a fast-paced recipe with a couple of steps so chopping everything ahead of time makes it so much easier to follow.

 Does Panda Express still have eggplant tofu?